 For one, the smell.
-With warm mulling spices like cinnamon, cloves, and allspice simmering away along with wine and/or apple cider on the stovetop, there's no way your kitchen isn't smelling good!
+With warm mulling spices like cinnamon, cloves, and allspice simmering away along with wine and/or apple cider on the stovetop, there's zero chance your kitchen isn't smelling good.
 It's an easy drink to keep warmed on the stove to serve your guests, and instantly turns even an impromptu hang-out sesh into a cozy and inviting get-together.

-Mulled wine…a fall and wintertime entertaining MVP.
+Mulled wine, a fall and wintertime entertaining MVP.

-And now for my favorite part of this whole shebang – ginger!
-Grating fresh ginger and allowing it to simmer alongside the spices gives this ginger mulled wine a spicy kick as only ginger can.
-I’ve made this recipe several times and feel a little bit like Goldilocks.
+In firming up this recipe I felt a bit like Goldilocks.
 The first time I used a lesser amount of sliced ginger (not grated) and didn't find the ginger flavor to be strong enough.
-The second time I used grated ginger, but maaaaybe a little bit too much. 🎶 Hurts so good, come on baby make it hurt so good... 🎶
+The second time I used grated ginger, but maybe a little bit TOO much. 🎶 Hurts so good, come on baby make it hurt so good... 🎶

 Ginger Mulled Wine